Rajampet

-Rajampeta is a town in Annamayya district of the Indian state of Andhra Pradesh, located in the Rayalaseema Region formed on the banks of Cheyyeru River.
+Rajampeta is a town in Kadapa district of the Indian state of Andhra Pradesh, located in the Rayalaseema Region formed on the banks of Cheyyeru River.
 The town has an average elevation of 139 meters.

-Rajampet is an Assembly constituency, Lok Sabha constituency, Annamayya district, and a Forest Headquarters.
+Rajampet is an Assembly constituency, Lok Sabha constituency and a Forest Headquarters.
 It is located in Rajampet mandal of Rajampeta revenue division.
-It is bordered by Tirupati to the south, Nellore to the east, Sri Sathya Sai to the west, and YSR district to the north.
+It is bordered by Tirupati from south to the east, Veeraballe mandal to the west, and Nandalur mandal to the north.

 Governance

 Civil administration

-Rajampet is a municipality of area 35.87 sqkm in Annamayya District (formerly Kadapa District).
+Rajampet is a municipality of area 35.87 sqkm in Kadapa District.
 Rajampet was a gram panchayat before 2005 and upgraded to Nagar Panchayat on 2 April 2005 up to an area of 20.60 km2 and in 2017 upgraded as municipality.
 It consists of 29 election wards.
 In 2019 this town was upgraded into a Grade II Municipality which is headed by a Municipal Chairman and governed by a Municipal Commissioner.